A simple guide for helping create space where neighbors can encounter Jesus, be welcomed at the table, and be formed together.

 Help tear down and store worship equipment.

-Check with Tech before unplugging or moving anything.
+Check with the Creative Team before unplugging or moving anything.

 Leave the space clean and ready for the next use.